firecmsco/firecms/README.md

 * `group` Optional field used to group top level navigation entries under a navigation view.
 If you set this value in a subcollection it has no effect.

+* `description` Optional description of this view.
+You can use Markdown.

 * `properties` Properties displayed in this collection.
 If this property is not set every property is displayed.